Akira13641/Ultimate-Super-SKSE-NG-Template/README.md

 # SKSE Plugin Template

-SKSE Plugin base template for building projects with po3's [CommonLibSSE](https://github.com/dann1/CommonLibSSE/tree/dev) and [ClibUtil](https://github.com/powerof3/CLibUtil).
+SKSE Plugin base template for building projects with alandtse's updated NG fork of [CommonLibSSE](https://github.com/alandtse/CommonLibVR/tree/ng) and [ClibUtil](https://github.com/powerof3/CLibUtil).

 Loads configuration from `SKSE/Plugins/SKSE_Template.ini`.
 Prints the value of the `Mark` key if `bConsole` is set to `true` and to `SKSE_Template.log` if `bFile` is set to true.

 The plugin specific functionality has been carefully separated from generic boilerplate SKSE Plugin code located at `src/template/`.
 The result is a clean and easy to understand project layout with the logic at `src`, showcasing usage of functionality that you will most likely use in your plugins.
 Comments have been added explaining what the code does.

-## Building

-Unlike projects using [CommonLibSSE-NG](https://github.com/CharmedBaryon/CommonLibSSE-NG), a DLL needs be built for each supported game version.
-So you'll end up with several DLLs.
-This is a consequence of using [CommonLibSSE](https://github.com/powerof3/CommonLibSSE).
-This is quite easy to accomplish though.

-This template uses [my own fork of CommonLibSSE](https://github.com/dann1/CommonLibSSE) as a git submodule since sometimes I create [functionality that fits into CommonLibSSE](https://github.com/powerof3/CommonLibSSE/pull/84).
-Since that can take a while to be accepted, I opt to use my fork instead of po3's.

-I don't intend to create yet another fork, is just the way changes are pushed.
-I'll keep it synced.
-You can replace the submodule with po3's if you want.
-The build process will not differ.

 ### Requirements

 - [CMake](https://cmake.org/)
 - [Vcpkg](https://github.com/microsoft/vcpkg)
 - [Visual Studio Community Preview 2022](https://visualstudio.microsoft.com/): Install desktop development with C++ extension
-- [CommonLibSSE](https://github.com/dann1/CommonLibSSE/tree/dev): This is already included as git submodle
+- [CommonLibSSE](https://github.com/alandtse/CommonLibVR/tree/ng): This is already included as git submodle
 - **Environmental Variables**:
   - Add the cmake executable to your `PATH` environmental variable
   - Add the environment variable `VCPKG_ROOT` with the value as the path to the folder containing vcpkg